Retro Rocket OS

 PRINT "Hello, Retro Rocket!"

-• PRINT writes text to the screen.
+• PRINT shows text on the screen

 A = 2